otrv4/libgoldilocks/README.md

 ## Caveats

 As mentioned in the license, there is absolutely NO WARRANTY on any of this code.
-This code might well have security-critical bugs despite my best efforts.
+This code might well have security-critical bugs despite best efforts.

-I've attempted to protect against timing attacks and invalid point attacks, but as of yet I've made no attempt to protect against power analysis.
+It has been attempted to protect against timing attacks and invalid point attacks, but as of yet there is no attempt to protect against power analysis.